Kinesiology: Concentration in Exercise and Movement Sciences

 |Is there anything else I need to know about starting in this major?||

-Attend one of our monthly Pre-Kinesiology advising workshops (opened to all students but FRESHMEN or pre-kinesiology students are highly encouraged).
-Contact the main office (415-338-2244 or GYM 101) for workshop times and dates.
+Students should attend one of our monthly Pre-Kinesiology advising workshops (opened to all students, but Freshmen with an interest in Kinesiology and/or declared Pre-Kinesiology students are highly encouraged).
+Students can contact the main office (415-338-2244 or GYM 101) for workshop times and dates.

-For any quick questions, students can also meet with a Kinesiology peer advisor via office hours in GYM 133 or email firstname.lastname@example.org.
-Contact the main office for more information.
+For any quick questions, students can also meet with a Kinesiology Peer Advisor via office hours in GYM 133 or email firstname.lastname@example.org.

 |What upper division courses should I take in my first semester as a transfer student for this major?||